Dock

 boats.

-The small system includes 100 feet of self-sinking bubbler hose
+includes 100 feet of self-sinking bubbler hose and 100 feet of weighted

-and 100 feet of weighted airline while the larger system has 250'
+airline while the larger system has 250' of bubbler hose and 100

-of bubbler hose and 100 feet of self-sinking airhose.
+feet of self-sinking airhose.

-Rotary Vane Compressor with high efficiency and energy saving build
+Vane Compressors with high efficiency and energy

 The larger systems are rated at 9.5 CFM at 5 PSI and 8.8 CFM at